 - Assign them an onboarding buddy.
-Get a lovely person from your team to be their go-to-person before they start and have the lovely buddy proactively check in.
+Get a lovely person from your team to be their go-to person before they start and have the lovely buddy proactively check-in.

 - Treasure hunt – Create a balance between information that’s given to your new recruiter and things that they need to seek out for themself.
-Assign them missions: have them find 5-10 recent hires and ask them about their hiring process and why they joined, or name 6 must-meet people in the company – these might be members of the leadership team, old timers, subject matter experts – have them book time with each of person within their first 6 weeks.
+Assign them missions: have them find 5-10 recent hires and ask them about their hiring process and why they joined, or name 6 must-meet people in the company – these might be members of the leadership team, veterans, subject matter experts – have them book time with each of person within their first 6 weeks.